Man dead after collision west of Fort Macleod - Lethbridge | Globalnews.ca

 RCMP say there were no passengers in either vehicle and both drivers were men.

-The man driving the car was taken to Fort Macleod hospital, and was later pronounced dead.
-The driver of the pickup truck declined treatment was not taken to hospital.
+The 44-year-old man driving the car was taken to Fort Macleod hospital and was later pronounced dead.
+The 38-year-old driver of the pickup truck declined treatment was not taken to hospital.

 Fort Macleod RCMP do not believe alcohol or drugs were factors in the collision.